VirtualEngine/Compression/README.md

 ## VirtualEngine.Compression ##
 A PowerShell module for compressing and decompressing archive files using only native .NET Framework 4.5 classes.

-* Create a .zip archive.
+* Create a new .zip archive.
 * Add files to an existing .zip archive.
 * Extract all files from a .zip archive.
 * Extract individual files from a .zip archive.